 CSR's Scientific Review Evaluation Award Office reduced NIH travel costs by issuing reviewers nonrefundable airline tickets instead of refundable tickets.
 Scientists flying to CSR review meetings were allowed to make one change per trip, with NIH covering the costs.
 Between June and December 2006, NIH saved $5.2 million.
 When this practice is expanded to all CSR and NIH reviewers, NIH will save over $10 million a year.

 Two Web-based electronic modes for reviewing grants were deployed by CSR to improve the recruitment of well-qualified reviewers who find it difficult to travel to review meetings: online asynchronous discussions (secure chat rooms), and video-enhanced discussions.

 CSR published data that suggests slight but significant differences in the scoring of clinical and nonclinical research applications are not related to (1) the percent of clinical applications assigned for review to a review group, (2) the greater costs of clinical research, or (3) the clinical research experience of the reviewers.
-The findings were described in "Outcomes of NIH Peer Review of Clinical Grant Applications," by Theodore Kotchen, et al., published in the January 2006 issue of the Journal of Investigative Medicine.
+The findings were described in "Outcomes of National Institutes of Health Peer Review of Clinical Grant Applications," by Theodore Kotchen, et al., published in the January 2006 issue of the Journal of Investigative Medicine.

 2007 — As NIH expanded its ability to receive electronic grant applications, CSR responded by adjusting its administrative systems and practices.
 For the first time, applicants submitted their R01 grant applications electronically.
 In fact, most grant applications submitted to CSR in 2007 were electronic.